How to lay new floors in your Camper or RV easy

 Summary of How to lay vinyl floors in a Camper

 This was an easy and fun project.
-Don’t be scared to start adding new floors in your Camper.
-It is definitely worth it and I am sure you won’t stop with more updates after you are done with the floor.
+Don’t be scared to start adding new floors to your Camper.
+It is definitely worth it, the camper looks so much newer and the wall- and cabinet colors shine so much more.

 I hope you will start with your remodeling soon because it is time to get back on the road.